The Bible says in Luke

 beware.
 Some pastors and some deacons and some Christian leaders had better

 beware.
-There is some very important
+There are some very important

-have, that you hate the deeds of the Nicolaitanes, which I also hate.
+this you have, that you hate the deeds of the Nicolaitanes,

-What is a Nicolaitane?
-The word is a tranliteration of the Greek, and the
+word is a transliteration of the Greek, and the meaning is found by looking up

-meaning is found by looking up the definition of the Greek word that is used.
+the definition of the Greek word that is used.
+It means to rule or to control

-It means to rule or to control the people.
-The people refers to the people of
+the people.
+The people refers to the people of God.

 Jesus says that He hates